material-motion/material-motion/concepts/runtimes.md

 We'll assume that a function exists that returns an object capable of executing the Plan.
 The method signature for this method might look like so:

-    function objectForPlan(plan) -> Object
+    function runtimeObjectForPlan(plan) -> Object

-When a Transaction is committed, the Runtime must generate an object for each Plan in the Transaction.
+When a Transaction is committed, the Runtime must generate a runtimeObject for each Plan in the Transaction.
 Consider the Transaction log we'd explored above:

     > transaction.log
     [